-The pandemic and the consequent change of our habits have remarkably influenced the possibility of developing an eating disorder (ED) and have exacerbated the symptoms of those who already suffer from them (Rodgers et al., 2020).
-Working and academic activities condition our habits, in particular, our physical activity and circadian rhythm.
-Anxiety derived from the pandemic situation and the suspension of our daily routine can impact our quality of sleep, which is associated with the risk of developing ED.
-In addition, a decrease in our social and physical contact relates to an increase in feelings of frustration and boredom, which could exacerbate the risks and symptoms linked with eating disorders (Rodgers et al., 2020).
+The pandemic and the resulting change of our habits have remarkably influenced the possibility of developing an Eating Disorder (ED) and exacerbated the symptoms of those who previously suffered from it (Rodgers et al., 2020).
+It is easy to understand how “remote” working and academic activities have affected our habits, in particular, our physical activity and circadian rhythm.
+As a matter of fact, the anxiety derived from the pandemic situation and the interruption of our daily routine can have an impact on the quality of sleep, which is associated with the risk of developing ED.
+In addition, a decrease in our social and physical contact is connected to feelings of frustration and boredom, which could exacerbate the risks and symptoms linked with eating disorders (Rodgers et al., 2020).

-Doing physical activity, study or work, and leisure activities in the same place, without a clear day routine, increases the possibility of developing an eating disorder.
-The lack of well-defined borders among the different living areas and fixed hours makes it difficult to keep schedules, boundaries, and limits in eating habits too, making it easy to consume more snacks during the day (Rodgers et al., 2020).
-In addition, organizing meals constantly and being always close to food can lead to developing an eating disorder in those who are at risk or are already familiar with it (Heriseanu et al., 2017).
+Being forced to do physical activity, study or work and carry out leisure activities in the same room without having a clear daily routine anymore could influence the possibility of developing an Eating Disorder.
+Indeed, the lack of well-defined borders among the different areas of life and the absence of a defined schedule make it difficult to keep a schedule, boundaries and limits in eating habits too, making it easier to consume more snacks during the day (Rodgers et al., 2020).
+In addition, organizing meals constantly and being always close to food lead to the risk of developing an eating disorder in those who are at risk or are familiar with it (Heriseanu et al., 2017).
 The perception of food shortage and the request to cut displacements from our home, as we experienced during the first months of lockdown, can induce some people to stock up with food and buy lots of snacks.
-Both these behaviors make nosh-ups more likely to occur (Waters et al., 2001).
+Both these behaviours make binging more likely to occur (Waters et al., 2001).

 Author of the article: Marta Matuella